light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

   * *Statistical techniques*: Hierarchical evaluation model, T-means test, Structural Equation Model(SEM), ARIMA, etc.
 - *Legal judgement prediction*:
    * *Platforms: Kaggle notebook*, etc.
-   * *PLMs & LLMs* : tried RoBERTa for LoRA in text classification tasks, winning a second prize
+   * *PLMs & LLMs* : tried RoBERTa for LoRA in text classification tasks, winning a second prize in FLTK AI Developers Contest

 # 📝 Publications
 - The Application of Few Shot Learing in Natural Language Processing in Legal Fields (in Chinese), in "T+Z Technology Review" of Tsinghua University in 2024, and is also reprinted in the ‌compilation‌ "Next generation innovative technology", pp. 135-143.
-- How Artificial Intelligence has influenced Students’ Learning: A Survey Exploring Attitudes towards Tool Usage, in Proceeding of the 2024 International Conference on Artificial Intelligence and Future Education, pp. 260-267.
+- How Artificial Intelligence has influenced Students’ Learning: A Survey Exploring Attitudes towards Tool Usage, in Proceeding of the 2024 International Conference on Artificial Intelligence and Future Education (EI indexed), pp. 260-267.
-- User Analysis Based on Genetic Algorithm Modified BP Neural Network, in Proceedings of the 6th International Conference on Information Technologies and Electrical Engineering in 2023, pp. 351-357.
+- User Analysis Based on Genetic Algorithm Modified BP Neural Network, in Proceedings of the 6th International Conference on Information Technologies and Electrical Engineering in 2023 (EI indexed), pp. 351-357.

 <!--
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>